-To use the default persistent disk device names, uncomment the following lines in the file:
+The LOGDISK, DBDISK, and PMDISK variables must be persistent disk device names.
+To use the default persistent disk device names, remove the comment character (#) from the following lines in the file:

-#LOGDISK=/dev/disk/by-path/pci-0000:05:00.0-sas-phy4-0x4433221104000000-lun-0 #LOGMOUNT=/var/opt/cray/disk/1

-$\label{local_problem} $$\#DBDISK=/dev/disk/by-path/pci-0000:05:00.0-sas-phy5-0x4433221105000000-lun-0$$$\#DBMOUNT=/var/lib/mysql$
+#LOGDISK=/dev/disk/by-path/pci-0000:05:00.0-sas-phy4-0x4433221104000000-lun-0#LOGMOUNT=/var/opt/cray/disk/1

+#PMDISK=/dev/disk/by-path/pci-0000:05:00.0-sas-phy3-0x4433221103000000-lun-0 #PMMOUNT=/var/lib/pgsql

-If you have a nonstandard configuration, you will need to modify the persistent disk device names for the LOGDISK and DBDISK variables.
+If you have a nonstandard configuration, modify the persistent disk device names accordingly.

-'''

-smw:~ # cp /media/cdrom/SMWinstall.conf /home/crayadm

-smw:~ # chmod 644 /home/crayadm/SMWinstall.conf

-smw:~ # vi /home/crayadm/SMWinstall.conf

-'''

-Note: To reconfigure a rack-mount SMW's LOGDISK or DBDISK when you need to replace a failed drive with new drive, see Appendix K, Rack-mount SMW: Replacing a Failed LOGDISK or DBDISK Disk Drive on page 129.

-Important: For Cray XE6m, Cray XK6m, or Cray XK7m systems: The MCLASS and NumChassis variables must be set.

-Note: These configuration settings do not apply to Cray XE6m-200, Cray XK6m-200, or Cray XK7m-200 systems.

-MCLASS

-For a Cray XE6m, Cray XK6m, or Cray XK7m system only: MCLASS must be set to TRUE.
-For all other Cray systems, including Cray XE6m-200, Cray XK6m-200, and Cray XK7m-200 systems, MCLASS must be set to FALSE.

-Default setting is FALSE.

-NumChassis For a Cray XE6m, Cray XK6m, or Cray XK7m system only: Uncomment the NumChassis line; NumChassis indicates the number of chassis that are in the Cray MCLASS system.
-Choices are 1, 2, 3, 4, 6, 8, 9, 12, 15, or 18.

-5. Execute the SMWinstall installation script, which updates the base operating system software with SMW security updates and SMW software.
+- e.
+For Cray XE6m, Cray XK6m, or Cray XK7m systems: Set the MCLASS and NumChassis variables.
+These configuration settings do not apply to Cray XE6m-200, Cray XK6m-200, or Cray XK7m-200 systems. - 1.
+For a Cray XE6m, Cray XK6m, or Cray XK7m system, set the MCLASS variable to TRUE.
+For all other Cray systems, including Cray XE6m-200, Cray XK6m-200, and Cray XK7m-200 systems, MCLASS must retain the default setting of FALSE. - 2.
+For a Cray XE6m, Cray XK6m, or Cray XK7m system only, remove the comment character from the NumChassis line.
+The NumChassis variable indicates the number of chassis that are in the Cray MCLASS system.
+Choices are 1, 2, 3, 4, 6, 8, 9, 12, 15, or 18. - 7.
+Execute the SMWinstall installation script, which updates the base operating system software with SMW security updates and SMW software.

-'''

 smw:~ # /media/cdrom/SMWinstall

-'''

-The output of the installation script displays to the console.
+The output of the installation script is displayed on the console.
 The SMWinstall installation script also creates log files in /var/adm/cray/logs.

-Note: If for any reason this script fails, it can be rerun without adverse side effects.
-However, rerunning this script may generate numerous error messages as the script attempts to install already-installed RPMs.
-You can safely ignore the messages.
+If for any reason this script fails, it can be rerun without adverse side effects.
+However, rerunning this script can generate numerous error messages as the script attempts to install already-installed RPMs.
+You can safely ignore these particular messages.